 Interlibrary Loan Option: Center for Research Libraries & CAMP

-In the Reference departments of Butler Library and Lehman Library, you can find catalogs of material owned by the Africana section of the Center for Research Libraries in Chicago, or CAMP (Cooperative Africana Materials Project).
-Columbia's membership in CAMP allows readers access to microforms of retrospective and rarely-held materials, as well as some digitized collections, which may be borrowed for use at Columbia through the Interlibrary Loan Office.
+Columbia University is a full member of The Center for Research Libraries in Chicago, and a member of the Africana section or CAMP (Cooperative Africana Materials Project).
+Columbia's membership in CRL & CAMP allows readers access to microforms of retrospective and rarely-held materials, including foreign newspapers, as well as some digitized collections, which may be borrowed for use at Columbia through the Interlibrary Loan Office.